Clara Whipple: Stage

-Whipple, from 1913 to 1915, was a stage actress in Pittsburgh, where her father and mother had been living.
-Her father, Thomas Hearne Bailey Whipple, was a publicist and advertising executive with Westinghouse.
-Whipple debuted in Pittsburgh June 1913 with the Harry Davis Players at the Grand Opera House in a production of The Christian, by Hall Caine.
+From 1913 to 1915, Whipple was a stage actress in Pittsburgh, where her father and mother had been living.
+Her father, Thomas Hearne Bailey Whipple, was a Westinghouse publicist and advertising executive.
+Whipple debuted in Pittsburgh in June 1913 with the Harry Davis Players at the Grand Opera House in a production of The Christian, by Hall Caine.

-Whipple subsequently, that same year, joined the Pitt Players, a stock company of the Pitt Theatre Company, founded in 1913, managed by William Moore Patch.
+Whipple subsequently joined the Pitt Players, a Pitt Theatre Company stock company, founded in 1913 and managed by William Moore Patch.
 At its founding, the Pitt Players were billed as "The Most Expensive and Evenly Balanced Stock Company in America."
-Patch's mission was to offer new and original plays, as well as encourage native, and above all, Pittsburgh playwrights.
+Patch's mission was to offer new and original plays and encourage native and Pittsburgh playwrights.

 Film

 Whipple, from 1915 to 1919, was a silent film actress.
 She co-starred in the film The Prima Donna's Husband (1916), a crime drama directed by William A. Brady, Julius Steger (es), and Joseph A. Golden (pt).
 The screenplay was written by Edna Riley, who adapted it from a play by Wildbrandt.
 The film, five reels, was released by Triumph Films.
 The film also featured Kathryn Brown Decker (née Browne; 1883–1919) and Holbrook Blinn.

 Whipple was the leading lady in The Reapers (1916), starring opposite John B. Mason.
-The drama exemplified the biblical truth that, "As ye sow, so shall ye reap," from the Old Testament.
+The drama exemplified the biblical truth, "As ye sow, so shall ye reap," from the Old Testament.
 The movie instructs about a high moral truth without preaching.
-Whipple was cast with Willard Mack and Gerda Holmes (née Gerda Helen Elfrida Henius; 1891–1943) in His One Big Chance (1916), a film directed by John Ince.
+Whipple was cast with Willard Mack and Gerda Holmes (née Gerda Helen Elfrida Henius; 1891–1943) in His One Big Chance (1916), directed by John Ince.

 The Heart of a Hero (1916) was adapted from the Clyde Fitch play entitled Nathan Hale.
-Robert Warwick played the role of Hale, and Gail Kane performed the part of Alice Adams, his girlfriend.
+Robert Warwick played Hale, and Gail Kane performed the role of Alice Adams, his girlfriend.
 The theme of the American Revolution was made more true-to-life with the inclusion of Charles Jackson as Thomas Jefferson.
 Whipple played the Widow Chichester.

 Whipple, Decker, and Blinn teamed again to make a powerful photodrama, Would You Forgive (1919).
-In Pettigrew's Girl (1919), her last film, she portrays Piggy, a chorus girl friend of heroine Daisy Heath.
+In Pettigrew's Girl (1919), her last film, she portrays Piggy, a chorus girl friend of the heroine, Daisy Heath.
 The leading lady was Ethel Clayton.